Azure/ADX-in-a-Day-Lab1/README.md

 Create a stored functions that will contain the code of the following logic.
 Make sure the function works.

-Function: Filter records by Ingestion Components - INGESTOR_EXECUTER, INGESTOR_GATEWAY, INTEGRATIONDATABASE,INTEGRATIONSERVICEFLOWS, INTEGRATIONSERVICETRACE, DOWNLOADER
+Function: Filter records by Ingestion Components - [sic]INGESTOR_EXECUTER, INGESTOR_GATEWAY, INTEGRATIONDATABASE,INTEGRATIONSERVICEFLOWS, INTEGRATIONSERVICETRACE, DOWNLOADER

 See the [create function](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/functions) article.